-- Phase I trials usually involve a small number of participants (approx. 15-50) and are designed to determine the dosage safety of a drug, the delivery method, and dosage frequency.
-Once researchers have determined the appropriate dose amount, the therapy or technique moves on to Phase II.
+- Phase I trials usually involve a small number of participants (approx. 15-50) and are designed to determine the dosage safety of a drug, the delivery method, and side effects.
+Once researchers have determined the appropriate dose amount, the therapy or technique moves on to Phase II

 - Phase II trials generally test for a response and include a slightly larger group of participants (approx. 25-100), usually with the same type of cancer.
-The trials examine the effectiveness of the treatment.
+The trials examine the effectiveness of the treatment and side effects.

 - The Food and Drug Administration is involved in every phase of research and must give final approval before a drug can be released for general physician use.
 After a treatment has passed Phase III, it is submitted for approval by the FDA.
 Once the treatment is FDA-approved, it is made available to the general population.

-- Phase IV trials occur with treatments that have already been FDA-approved for standard use and have had several hundred to thousands of people participate in the trial.
+- Phase IV trials occur with treatments that have already been FDA-approved for standard use.
 These studies examine the safety and effectiveness of a treatment over a longer period of time.

 Benefits and Risks of Clinical Trials